MileHacker Logo

 Luxury and Boutique Shopping

 Luxury and high-end boutique shopping options are limited in Albufeira itself.
 For a wider selection of international brands or designer outlets, consider visiting shopping centers near Faro or Portimão.
-Algarve Shopping in Guia, very close to Albufeira, a range of great street brands and a food court.
+Algarve Shopping in Guia, very close to Albufeira, a range of high street brands and a food court.

 Ethical Shopping Guidelines